-George Taylor, Goochland Virginia native, is a storyteller at heart.
-The inspiration of his southern roots help him craft stories about common people, raw emotions and the reality of the world around him.
-But instead of a written manuscript, Taylor tells his stories with a bluesy guitar and harmonica Americana soundtrack.
-The final product is as honest and real as music comes.
-That is not an easy job in a world where the musical tug of war between artistic and commercial rages on.
+eorge Taylor, Goochland Virginia native, is a storyteller at heart.
+The inspirations of his southern roots help him craft stories about common people, raw emotions and the reality of the world around him.
+But instead of a written manuscript, Taylor tells his stories through an Americana soundtrack laced with a bluesy guitar and harmonica.
+The final product is as honest and real as music comes- no easy job in a world where the musical tug of war between artistic and commercial rages on.
 Taylor is an artist who remains true to his musical voice.

 “I took my swing at a traditional life, getting a marketing degree from East Tennessee State University,” he notes.
 “But more importantly that is where I discovered Americana, bluegrass and great acoustic singer-songwriters.
 I saw music’s ability to transcend itself.
 I began to admire the way songs move beyond understanding and into and through the hearts of listeners.
 That’s where this love affair and journey all began for me.”

-Taylor is diligent in his pursuit of mastering his craft as a writer, performer and musician.
+Taylor is diligent in pursuit of mastering his craft as a writer, performer and musician.
 2012 saw the release of Rain or Shine, a demo recorded at Shine Studios, Austin.
-These tracks will be included on his Rain or Shine album slated for release in 2013.
+He followed this by releasing the fan favorite music video “Harvest Moon.”
+These tracks will be included on his highly anticipated Rain or Shine album slated for release April 22, 2014!
+This record will be available in Vinyl, CD, and mp3 formats.
 For Taylor the road goes on as he continues to build a collection of new fans, stories and songs along his way.